-Purpose of the scholarship: Ashland University has been awarded a grant from the State of Ohio to give Choose Ohio First (COF) Scholarships to outstanding students with interests in bioscience related areas.
-These scholarships will support students who plan to pursue careers that apply biological knowledge to biomedical, environmental science and agricultural areas, either through continued education in graduate schools, health related professional schools or through direct employment in industry after completion of the Bachelors Degree.
-There are currently 20 students in this program at Ashland University.
+Purpose of the scholarship: Ashland University has been awarded a grant from the State of Ohio to provide Choose Ohio First (COF) Scholarships to outstanding students with interests in bioscience related areas, including chemistry.
+These scholarships support academically strong students who plan to pursue careers in graduate school, health related professional programs or through direct employment in bioscience and chemistry industries after completion of the Bachelors Degree.
+The goal of this State-funded program is to encourage Ohio residents to enter STEM disciplines and join the Ohio workforce.
+There are currently 26 students in this program at Ashland University.

 Requirements of COF Scholars: